 Book a demo

 Walk a mile in a jobseeker’s boots: You’re looking for a new job and you’ve got some potential options that have offered you a job.

 You are wondering which of the options would be best.
 Everyone’s sales pitch sounds good, but you’re not sure what’s the best place for you.

-However, one firm jumps out.
-You can find real experiences of employees with video and text.
-In addition, one video has the experience of an employee working in a similar job you would go for, and he or she is in a similar situation with his or her family.
+However, one of the companies you applied for has posted employee reviews!
+You can find real experiences of employees in both video and text form.
+In addition, one video has the experience of an employee working in a similar role than what you applied for.

-Employee testimonials and experiences in video or text play similar role in recruitment as references in sales.
-No matter how good your product is, it is hard to close sales if you don’t have references.
+Employee testimonials and experiences in video or text form play similar role in recruitment as references in sales.
+No matter how good your product is, it’s hard to close sales if you don’t have references.
 Some may convert, but permanently at a lower percentage than if you would have used references.